Skip to main content

 “Write your message and then memorize it” was my second “wise counsel.”
 That didn’t work either.

-Those two “methods” don’t really work for a vast majority of preachers.
+Those two “methods” don’t really work for most preachers.
 For a few chosen ones, it may function.
 Obviously, if you’re reading an article on how to preach without notes, you want to find out how to do it.
 Perhaps it can be S.I.M.P.L.E.

 First off, why do you want to preach without notes?
 Why do you choose to leave your notes behind?
 Your reasons matter as they determine your level of motivation.
 Is it because popular communicators preach without notes?
 Do you want to better connect with your audience?
 Is your desire to let the word of God do its work within you or to preach from your heart?
 The closer you are to the inspiring factors, the possibility of you excelling at preaching without notes increases.